Christo262/Unified_Resolution_Model/README.md

 ﻿# Unified Resolution Model (URM)

+⚠️ DISCLAIMER: This work is currently under active development.
+It is shared for academic and collaborative purposes only and may evolve significantly.
+Use at your own discretion.

 The Unified Resolution Model (URM) is a theoretical framework proposing that leading approaches to quantum gravity — such as Loop Quantum Gravity (LQG) and M-theory — represent different observational resolutions of a single, underlying multidimensional reality.

 This repository contains the conceptual foundation, mathematical formulation, and simulation code that together form a scalable, testable model for understanding dimensional emergence.